RmondJone/RmondJone.github.io/content/posts/licenses/jsontophp.md

 *Informal Resolution.* Before filing a legal claim against JsonToPHP, you agree to try to resolve the dispute informally by contacting [2318560278@qq.com](mailto:2318560278@qq.com).
 If a dispute is not resolved within 15 days of submission, you may bring a formal claim.

-*Judicial Forum for Disputes.* Except to the extent applicable law provides otherwise, you and JsonToPHP agree that any judicial proceeding to resolve claims relating to this Agreement or the Services will be brought in the federal or state courts of JianSu China, subject to the mandatory arbitration provisions below.
+*Judicial Forum for Disputes.* Except to the extent applicable law provides otherwise, you and JsonToPHP agree that any judicial proceeding to resolve claims relating to this Agreement or the Services will be filed in court in Jiangsu Province, China, subject to the mandatory arbitration provisions below.
 Both you and JsonToPHP consent to venue and personal jurisdiction in such courts.

 **PLEASE READ THE FOLLOWING SECTIONS CAREFULLY!
 THEY MAY SIGNIFICANTLY AFFECT YOUR LEGAL RIGHTS, INCLUDING YOUR RIGHT TO FILE A LAWSUIT IN COURT AND TO HAVE A JURY HEAR YOUR CLAIMS.**